ahdeanlau/CPT316_Assignment_1/README.md

 ## Warning

 Please ensure originality in all submissions.
 Any direct copying from references without appropriate citations will result in a grade of F. Always list all references at the end of your submissions.

----

-You can use this structure and content as your README.md in your GitHub repository.
-Adjust the instructions to run, depending on your project's specifics.
-Remember, a good README is clear, concise, and helps any potential user or reviewer understand the project and how to interact with it.